Digital Marketing Strategy & Globalisation

 Dr Violet Justine Mtonga

-Dr Violet Justine Mtonga is the MSc Digital Marketing programme leader and has been an educator for over 14 years.
-She holds an active interest in the role of relationship marketing within the retail sector, focusing on studying the issue of gambling and gamification, and shedding light on how online and offline social gaming impacts young and vulnerable populations.
-Her research interests also lie especially in exploring the generation of prosumers and how sociocultural dynamics and emerging disruptive technologies drive the consumption cycle.
-She is particularly interested in the nuances of consumer psychology, examining how supply chain activities, ethics, and legislation can have the potential and capability to influence and impact individual decision making (especially in relation to risk), mental health, and societal well-being.
+Dr Violet Justine Mtonga has been an educator for over 14 years.
+She holds an active interest in the role of relationship marketing within the retail sector, focusing on studying the issue of gambling and gamification and shedding light on how online and offline social gaming impacts young and vulnerable populations.
+Her research interests also lie in exploring the generation of prosumers and how sociocultural dynamics and emerging disruptive technologies drive the consumption cycle.

 What about after uni?